Monday, March 25, 2019

 Review

 In 2018, there was nothing else in the cinemas to watch around Australia Day, and I had to choose either Jumanji or the action-packed thriller THE COMMUTER.
 I picked the latter film.
-There are similarities between THE COMMUTER and another film called Non-Stop, which critics have noticed.
+There are similarities between THE COMMUTER and another movie called Non-Stop, which critics have noticed.
 These two films coincidentally share the same storyline, lead actor and director.
 But each has a different setting and thrills and suspense.
 THE COMMUTER is surprisingly tense for a movie that lasts only one hour.
 It's just your typical action flick.
 However, there were a few issues, such as its scattershot plot.

 Liam Neeson was superb in this movie, and no other actor can top his immortal status or action-hero bravado.